 VMF – 312 Crusader

-There were some timeline differences too; I served my time as an F8 pilot before Vietnam heated up and was already off active duty before America waded into the war.
-Dennis, three years behind me, got caught up in its beginning, so while I was in law school and flying A4’s on the weekend, he was flying F8 combat sorties out of the Marine base at Danang.
+There were some timeline differences too; I served my time as a Marine before Vietnam heated up and was already off active duty before America waded into it.
+Dennis, three years behind me and got caught at its beginning.
+So, while I was in law school and flying A4’s on the weekend, he was flying the F8 out of the Marine air base at Danang.

 Checkout our different grooming standards in those years